aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-layer-management-effects/render-exposure-adjustment-layer-psd/_index.md

 PsdImage im = (PsdImage) Image.load(sourceFileName);  // Load the PSD file
 ```

-In this code snippet, replace `"Your Document Directory"` with the path where your PSD files are located.
-The `Image.load()` method loads the PSD file into an instance of `PsdImage`, which allows you to manipulate its layers.
+Replace `"Your Document Directory"` with the folder that contains your PSD files.
+The `Image.load()` method returns a `PsdImage` object that gives you full access to the document’s layers.

-## Step 2: Edit Existing Exposure Adjustment Layer
+### Step 2: Edit an Existing Exposure Adjustment Layer

-Once the PSD file is loaded, you can access and modify existing layers.
-If the file contains an exposure adjustment layer, you can adjust its properties:

 ```java
 for (int i = 0; i < im.getLayers().length; i++) {